Obtenez 3 recommandations concrètes pour votre site e-commerce

 Launching a website is a key stage in the life of a company.
 Whether it’s your very first site, or a redesign, there are a few things you need to know to avoid unpleasant surprises.
 A well-prepared site is a site that performs right from the start.
 Here’s a complete, clear and practical checklist to help you get off to a good start and avoid frequent oversights.

-1. Define your goals (and priorities) Before you even think about design or technology, be clear about what your site needs to achieve.
+Before you even think about design or technique, be clear about what your site needs to achieve.
 Ask yourself:

 • What do you want your visitors to do?